Susan Neuhaus: Research

-Her work explores various medical and military topics, with a particular interest in women's experiences in the Australian Defence Force.
+Neuhaus' work explores various medical and military topics, with a particular interest in women's experiences in the Australian Defence Force.
 She has taken an interest in the experiences of mothers deployed abroad, the contributions of female military surgeons during World War I, and the health needs of servicewomen and female veterans.

-As Associate Professor of Conflict Medicine, Susan was involved with a developing national research collaborative approach investigating the gender specific effects of military service and deployment.
+As Associate Professor of Conflict Medicine, she was involved with a developing national research collaborative approach investigating the gender specific effects of military service and deployment.
 This included the landmark study: Mothers in the Middle East Area of Operations (MEAO) -The health impacts of maternal deployment.

-Non-Executive career

-In 2012, she graduated from the Australian Institute of Company Directors.

-Susan Neuhaus is currently appointed to the Council of the Australian War Memorial Canberra, Patron of the Virtual War Memorial Australia, she holds non-executive director roles across diverse sectors including not-for-profit, healthcare and regulated entities, Affiliate Associate Professor in Dept of Surgery of the University of Adelaide, and Distinguished Professor of the University of South Australia.

 Medical career

 Neuhaus was admitted as a Fellow of the Royal Australasian College of Surgeons in 2003.
 She received the Lumley Surgical Scholarship in 2004 and worked in the Melanoma and Sarcoma Unit at Royal Marsden Hospital in London.

 In 2016, Neuhaus became staff specialist in Surgical Oncology at the Royal Adelaide Hospital and Clinical Associate Professor in the Department of Surgery at the University of Adelaide.
 She also served on the council of the Australian Medical Association and was Chair of the Health Financing and Economics Committee.